By Glen C. Strathy

 Rebirth stories show a hero (often a heroine) who is trapped in a living death by a dark power or villain until she is freed by another character's loving act.
 As with Comedy, Booker's outline of this plot is sketchy.

 One of the big problems with this plot is that the hero does not solve his own problem but must be rescued by someone else, and therefore can avoid resolving his inner conflict.
-This is why many women hate fairy tales: the heroines are so passive.
+This is why many women hate certain fairy tales: the heroines are so passive.

 The Disney version of Beauty and the Beast solves the problem by making Belle the main character (she rescues Beast).
 Though Marley intervenes to rescue Scrooge in A Christmas Carol, Scrooge ultimately chooses to change and therefore saves himself.
 (Hint: any new version of Sleeping Beauty should make the Prince the main character.)